krithick2006/premier-league-2023-24-players-analysis/README.md

 # Premier League 2023–24 Player Performance Analysis
-⚽ Premier League 2023–24 Player Performance Analysis
-📌 Overview
-This project provides a comprehensive data exploration and visualization of the 2023–24 Premier League season, focusing on player performance metrics.
-It highlights goal scoring, creativity, efficiency, positional workload, and ball progression through a series of clear and engaging visualizations.

-The analysis combines traditional stats like Goals and Assists with advanced metrics such as Expected Goals (xG) and Progressive Actions, giving a multi‑dimensional view of player impact.

-📊 Key Visualizations

-🔥 Top 10 Goal Scorers

-Displays the most prolific players in front of goal for the season.

-🎯 Top 10 Assist Providers

-Highlights the top creative players contributing the most assists.

-📈 Players with Highest Expected Goals (xG)
-Ranks players based on the quality of their scoring opportunities.

-👶👴 Goals by Age Category
-Compares goal contributions across different player age groups.

-⏱ Minutes Played by Position

-Shows the distribution of playing time across different positions.

-🚀 Progressive Passes, Carries & Runs

-Reveals players who most effectively progressed the ball during play.

-🎯 Project Objectives

-Identify standout performers of the season.

-Compare goal scoring vs. chance creation efficiency.

-Understand the role of age and experience in performance.

-Examine positional contributions to overall team play.

-Highlight ball progression trends across players.

-🛠 Tools & Libraries Used

-Python – Main analysis language

-Pandas – Data cleaning & manipulation

-Matplotlib – Static visualizations

-Seaborn – Enhanced statistical plots

-📌 Dataset

-Source: Premier League 2023–24 player dataset (kaggle).

-Processing: Data cleaned, processed, and transformed before visualization.

-📈 Insights & Findings

-Top scorers demonstrated high consistency and efficiency in front of goal.

-Some players overperformed or underperformed their xG significantly.

-Younger players in some teams contributed heavily to goal scoring.

-Midfielders dominated progressive passing and carrying statistics.

-Defensive positions showed low variation in minutes compared to forwards.

-✅ Conclusion

-This project offers a holistic, data‑driven view of the 2023–24 Premier League season, showcasing:

-Who scored and created the most.

-How age and position affected performance.

-Which players contributed most in progressing the ball.

-The combination of visual storytelling and statistical analysis makes it valuable for:

-Football analysts

-Coaches & scouts

-Fans interested in in‑depth season performance trends

-Data visualization enthusiasts
+---

+# ⚽ Premier League 2023–24 Player Performance Analysis

+## 📌 Overview

+An interactive **data exploration and visualization** of the **Premier League 2023–24 season**, focusing on key player statistics.
+The project uses engaging visualizations to highlight **goal scoring, creativity, efficiency, positional workload, and ball progression**.

+---

+## 📊 Key Visualizations

+### 🔥 Top 10 Goal Scorers

+* Shows the most prolific players in front of goal.

+### 🎯 Top 10 Assist Providers

+* Highlights the best playmakers and creators.

+### 📈 Highest Expected Goals (xG)

+* Identifies players with the most high-quality chances.

+### 👶👴 Goals by Age Category

+* Compares scoring contribution by age group.

+### ⏱ Minutes Played by Position

+* Analyzes workload distribution across positions.

+### 🚀 Progressive Passes, Carries & Runs

+* Reveals key players driving ball progression.

+---

+## 🎯 Purpose

+To combine **statistics and visual storytelling** to uncover trends and insights:

+* Who were the most efficient scorers?
+* Which age groups contributed the most?
+* Which positions played the most minutes?
+* Who advanced play most effectively?

+---

+## 🛠 Tools & Libraries

+* **Python** – Data processing & analysis
+* **Pandas** – Data manipulation
+* **Matplotlib / Seaborn** – Static visualizations
+* **Plotly** – Interactive visualizations
+* **NumPy** – Numerical computations

+---

+## 📌 Insights

+* Top scorers & assist leaders show clear dominance in attacking output.
+* xG analysis reveals overperformers and underperformers.
+* Younger players made significant goal contributions in certain teams.
+* Midfielders logged high progressive actions, showing their role in transitions.

+---

+## ✅ Conclusion

+This project provides a **multi-dimensional view** of the Premier League 2023–24 season.
+By combining **traditional stats** with **advanced metrics**, it offers a complete perspective on player impact, creativity, and tactical roles.
+Perfect for **football analysts, fans, and data enthusiasts** alike.

+---

 This project provides a multi-dimensional view of the Premier League 2023–24 season.
 By combining traditional stats with advanced metrics, it offers a complete perspective on player impact, creativity, and tactical roles.
 Perfect for football analysts, fans, and data enthusiasts alike.